Graduate Studies Consultants

 Beth has been working at the University Writing Center since 2009.
 Though originally a high school English teacher, her love of clear and concise scientific writing drives her to work primarily with writers in the sciences.
 She especially loves the intricate details involved in all things APA.
 When not working, she spends time with her cat, Darcy, and reads like it's going out of style.

-PhD in English Language and Literature
+PhD in English Renaissance Literature

 Rachel